jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Hacking_With_Powershell.md

 Lab Questions

-1 What is the location of the file "interesting-file.txt" based on most information given, trying to keep inline with those commands if it were in same directory the following would work, But its clearly not.
+**Q1 Task 3:  What is the location of the file "interesting-file.txt"** based on most information given, trying to keep inline with those commands if it were in same directory the following would work, But its clearly not.
 ```
 PS C:\Windows\system32> get-childitem | where-object -property name -eq 'interesting-file.txt.txt'